Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models: Data and Methodology

-Our analysis utilizes data from multiple MMS instrument suites.
-Ion energy spectra measurements are provided by the Fast Plasma Investigation (FPI) instrument \cite{Pollock2016} at 4.5-second temporal resolution in survey mode.
-Magnetic field data are obtained from the Fluxgate Magnetometer (FGM) within the FIELDS instrument suite \cite{Russell2016, Torbert2016} at 0.1-second resolution.
+The MMS mission employs four identical spacecraft in a controlled tetrahedral formation to study magnetic reconnection processes throughout Earth's magnetosphere \cite{Burch2015}.
+The mission's highly elliptical orbit maximizes observational time in regions where magnetic reconnection occurs, providing comprehensive coverage of near-Earth plasma environments.
+We only use MMS1 for our data collection since all spacecraft are identical.
+Our analysis utilizes data from multiple MMS1 instrument suites.
+Ion energy spectra measurement, ion density, ion velocity and ion temperature are provided by the Fast Plasma Investigation (FPI) instrument \cite{Pollock2016} at 4.5 second temporal resolution in survey mode.
+Magnetic field data are obtained from the Fluxgate Magnetometer (FGM) within the FIELDS instrument suite \cite{Russell2016, Torbert2016} at 0.1 second resolution.
 Spacecraft position information is derived from the Magnetic Ephemeris and Coordinates (MEC) data product \cite{Henderson2022}.